Vennyhedgie/Elementalist-Hammers-Reffect/README.md

 # How to use
-Simply download the zip file to your reffect root folder like so:
+First, download the zip file to your reffect root folder like so:

 <img width="497" height="212" alt="image" src="https://github.com/user-attachments/assets/50b87527-7ef0-4483-9b25-68b4b8d68199" />